What experiential learning opportunities are available at WCL?

 Each January, the Office of Student Affairs hosts Opportunities Day to introduce first-year students to the range of programs, courses, publications and other opportunities available to them throughout the remainder of their law school tenure.
 Faculty and administrators are on hand to meet with students and answer questions regarding the various offerings.
 A brief description of some of these opportunities is listed below:

-- Clinical Program: Washington College of Law's clinical program is ranked second in the nation by U.S. News & World Report.
+- Clinical Program: Washington College of Law's clinical program is ranked third in the nation by U.S. News & World Report.
 The clinical program gives second and third year student attorneys the opportunity to represent real clients with real legal problems, to handle litigation from beginning to end, to carry out transactional work for client groups, to take full responsibility for clients' cases, and to learn lawyering skills at both a practical and theoretical level.
 Each clinic has a seminar that meets once or twice a week to discuss both the theoretical and practical aspects of advocacy and most use simulated exercises as the main teaching technique.
 Students can choose among the following ten clinics:

 - Civil Practice Clinic